UPCOMING SPRING 2014 IFC SPONSORED EVENTS

 Workshop: Blogging for Ms.

-Join Ms. Magazine Senior Editor Michele Kort and CMC Literature Professor and Ms. writer Audrey Bilger for a workshop on blogging for Ms.
+Ms. Magazine Senior Editor Michele Kort and CMC Literature Professor and Ms. writer Audrey Bilger facilitated a workshop on blogging for Ms.

-Kort and Bilger will introduce you to the basics of blogging and to the feminist blogosphere, where lively conversations about gender and sexuality are taking place in real time.
+Kort and Bilger introduced participants to the basics of blogging and to the feminist blogosphere, where lively conversations about gender and sexuality are taking place in real time.

 Blogging is one way that scholars and intellectuals can get our work and messages out to a broader audience.